lightbend/config/README.md

 concatenation, but not object/array concatenation. `+=` does not work in Play/Akka 2.0 either.
 Post-2.0 versions support these features.

-### `reference.conf` can't refer to `application.conf`

-Please see <a
-href="#note-about-resolving-substitutions-in-referenceconf-and-applicationconf">this
-earlier section</a>; all `reference.conf` have substitutions
-resolved first, without `application.conf` in the stack, so the reference stack has to be self-contained.

 ## Miscellaneous Notes